St George's Unplugged

 and for the gift from an anonymous donor.

-We thank the staff and team at the Cathedral and we thank you for being our audience and supporting this initiative to spread the love of music across Cape Town.
+and we thank you for being our audience and supporting this initiative to spread the love of music across Cape Town.